rojo-rbx/rbx-dom/docs/xml.md

 The `Color3uint8` data type is represented by a single unsigned 32-bit integer that is the `R`, `G`, and `B` components of the color (as integers in the range 0 to 255) packed into the lower 24 bits of the number.
 This integer is little-endian and written in the order `G`, `B`, `R`.

-Roblox encodes this type with the upper 8 bits filled with `FF` (in hexadecimal).
-This SHOULD be done by encoders to avoid compatibility issues.
+The upper 8 bits of the value SHOULD be filled with `FF` (in hexadecimal).
+This is to maintain compatibility with Roblox.

 A `Color3uint8` with the value `96, 64, 32` would appear as follows: